waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Tool & Agent Ideas
 - **Puzzle Solver Strategist Agent:** Could take puzzle context (NPC dialogue, location, failed attempts) and suggest the next logical hypothesis to test, preventing loops.
 - **Navigation Manager Agent/Tool:** Could automate multi-map navigation, including pathfinding, executing movement, handling battle interruptions, and re-pathfinding.
-- **Exploration Strategist Agent:** Could take the output of `list_reachable_unseen_tiles` and suggest the most strategically valuable tile to explore next (e.g., closest, or one leading to a cluster).
+- **Exploration Strategist Agent:** Could take the output of `find_reachable_unseen_tiles` and suggest the most strategically valuable tile to explore next (e.g., closest, or one leading to a cluster).
-- **Debugging Assistant Agent:** Could take a script, a description of an error, and the tool's output, then suggest specific code changes or where to add debug prints.
 - **Pathing Failure Analyst Agent:** Could analyze movement blockages and suggest specific solutions (e.g., stun NPC, find alternate route).
 - **Pathing Failure Analyst Tool:** A tool that takes a navigation goal, automatically detects a 'Movement Blocked' error, identifies the blocking NPC from the path plan, and re-calls `generate_path_plan` with the NPC's coordinates in `object_locations_json`.
 - **Battle Recovery Agent:** Could analyze a failed battle state (e.g., wrong menu) and generate the button presses to recover and return to the intended action.
 - **Reflection Assistant Agent:** Could analyze the last 50 turns of logs to generate a summary of process violations, suggest new tools, and identify untested assumptions, automating the reflection process.
 - **`generate_path_plan` refinement:** Add an optional `avoid_warps` boolean parameter to prevent accidental map transitions.
-- **Pathfinder Tracer Tool:** A tool that takes start/end coordinates and simulates the BFS search step-by-step, printing the queue and visited set at each iteration to make debugging easier.
 - **Tool Debugger Orchestrator Agent:** An agent to automate the multi-step process of identifying a tool bug, calling the `debugging_assistant`, applying the fix with `define_tool`, and re-running the failing test case to verify the fix.
-- **Reachable Unseen Tiles Tool (High Priority):** A tool that takes the list of unseen tiles adjacent to walkable areas, parses the map XML, and returns a list of only those tiles that are actually reachable from the player's current position.
 - **Automated Obstacle Avoidance Tool:** A tool that combines `get_on_screen_object_locations` and `generate_path_plan` to automatically detect and path around temporary obstacles without requiring manual addition of `object_locations_json`.

 # Appendix: Failure Log